elipickh/Audible_full_scraper/README.md

   * Story
 * Audio sample (mp3 URL), including the option to download the sample directly

+The scraping is performed in parallel, and includes a wait function to avoid overwhelming the server (or more likely, to avoid being banned)

 TODO:
 * Scrape the ratings and text of user comments (which can then be processed by NLP etc.)